PaperToApp/TellerService/README.md

 - implement basic auth to check for token.
 - implement phoenix dashboard to show analytics, number of count.
 This needs a database.
 To be discussed.
 - add test for results are same.

+As of now,
+> in iex, run `Watermelon.Banking.DummyDataGenerator.generate_data_for_2_accounts_10_days()`

+It will generate a dataset which we will be using.
+As we wont persist data in DB or genserver, this dataset will be copied and set at module attribute.
+Further, the queries like get data for particular account will be run on this dataset.